IT Focus Area: strategy

 7. Improve time to value.
 Where applicable, become a secure and viable alternative to external providers that deliver real time provisioning of resources.

-How to Align IT and the Business
+7 ways to align IT and the business

 Successful IT brokers blend technology and the business seamlessly.
 So how does one become a successful IT broker?